-\smallsec{Ablation studies.} Finally, ablate on context preservation and context marginalization by directly including and excluding them from the pipeline.
-Results from Table \ref{table:ablation} reveals three key findings.
-First, marginalization is necessary for generating highly informative images.
+\smallsec{Ablation studies.} Finally, we ablate on context preservation and marginalization.
+Results from \cref{table:ablation} reveals both preservation and marginalization is necessary for creating high-performing datasets.
 Without preservation and marginalization, the algorithm is identical to DataDream baseline, which achieves only 68\%.
 Adding marginalization without preservation result in a 3\% improvement in accuracy to 70.13 \%.
 Including both marginalization and preservation results in the best accuracy at 73.78\%.
-Second, preservation without marginalization might lead to worse performance.
+Interestingly, preservation without marginalization leads to worse performance.
 We observe that the performance decreased from 68\% to 65.90\% when using preservation without marginalization.
-Finally, we highlight the need for dataset-level marginalization.
-To accomplish this, we add an option of performing class-wise marginalization, where we only sample background and pose from images of the same class instead of across the entire dataset.
-We observe that without preservation, this had no impact on the downstream performance.
-With preservation, this results in a \emph{decrease} in performance from 65.90\% to 64.39\%.
-The decrease in performance is likely due to further exacerbation of spurious correlation in few-shot setting.
-In summary, these ablations reveal the necessity of both context preservation step and dataset-wide marginalization step for generating highly informative images.
+These ablations reveal the necessity of both context preservation and dataset-wide marginalization for generating highly informative images.
 Additional ablations on the attributes used is in the Appendix.